lbl-neutrino/larpixSlowControls/README.md

 #################################################################################

-The cryo-control pi is used to monitor all controls other than the voltage and/or current supplied to a test subject.
+The cryo-control pi is used to monitor all controls other than the high voltage and/or current supplied to a test subject.

 Instructions for logging into the cryo-control Raspberry Pi are in the file: DUNE ND Electronics Development/Control Monitors/Larpix/Larpix Slow Controls Credentials